The Demographic Transition Revisited:

 reproductive intention" (p.
 226).
 In Brazil, the Dominican Republic,

-zero when contraception is considered as means of spacing children.
+when contraception is considered as means of spacing children.
+That

-That is, non-use of contraception in countries where fertility
+is, non-use of contraception in countries where fertility is high is

-is high is not explained by informational or attitudinal obstacles.
+not explained by informational or attitudinal obstacles.
+Westoff

-Westoff concludes, "The overwhelming majority of women who want
+concludes, "The overwhelming majority of women who want no more

-no more children or who want to postpone fertility, at least in
+children or who want to postpone fertility, at least in the four

-the four countries discussed here, are behaving in a manner consistent
+countries discussed here, are behaving in a manner consistent with

 to family size preferences.